 8. Employ One Voice

 The voice is the personality of your brand.
 Choose your voice and stick to it.
-This consistency will appeal to your reader and help keep your writing in check.
+Establishing a familiar sequence and voice will keep your branding consistent.

 9. Make it Personal

 You've established a voice that communicates your brand.
 Now engage your readers.
-Ask your readers opinions and questions about what they value, what they wonder.
-Open avenues of communication in social media and comments and use that information to respond to them in your writing.
+Ask your readers questions about what they value, what they wonder.
+Open avenues of communication in social media and use that information to respond to them in your writing.

 10. State an Opinion

 Want to grab someone's attention?
 State an opinion.
 And make it a strong one.
 Readers on both sides of the argument will want to learn the reason you hold your stance.
 Trying to write for everyone is one of the most common and boring mistakes that content writers can make.

 11. Be Sentimental

-Pre-internet writing rules advise to avoid sentimentality.
+Pre-internet writing rules advise avoiding sentimentality.
 But your goal is to win over your reader and make them like you.
 To do that, you need to reach them emotionally and make a connection.
-Including emotion, story telling, and personal history offers them a deeper connection to the writer and brand.
+Including emotion, storytelling, and personal history offers the reader a deeper connection to the writer and brand.

 If you can't get them on the hook, you'll never reel them in.
 Yes, that's a cliche but it fits.
 If you can't snag their attention to your article, why bother working so hard on great content.
 Read this article on how to write great headlines.

-If you're reader cares, you should too.
-Commenting on breaking news, trending topics, and cultural phenomenon translates to engaged readers.
+If your reader cares, you should too.
+Commenting on breaking news, trending topics, and cultural phenomena translates to engaged readers.
 They want to know your take on the stories and events happening in their lives.
 Blog topics such as, "Our Take On..." or "My Thoughts About" are intriguing and demand a look.

 The Curve method is a technique that verifies value in your writing.
 We recommend you validate at least two of the five elements in each article.
 CURVE stands for...

 Follow the tips and techniques above as a guide to improve your own writing and engage your target audience more effectively.